 Gambling Addiction and Problem Gambling

 The differences between addiction and problem gambling are very nuanced.
 The UK Gambling Commission (UKGC), which regulates all forms of legal wagering in the country, defines problem gambling, or ludomania, as an activity that disrupts the day-to-day life of individuals and those around them to a certain degree.
-These disruptions can manifest themselves in various ways, including overspending, job loss, family problems, and general disinterest in pursuing hobbies or other forms of recreation.
+These disruptions can manifest themselves in various ways, including overspending, job loss, family problems, and a general disinterest in pursuing hobbies or other forms of recreation.
 Such individuals tend to deny or minimise the extent of their problem.

 Problem Gambling Severity Index (PGSI)